-Share deals or corporate restructuring of real estate companies (eg transfer of assets and liabilities according to the Swiss Federal Act on Merger, Demerger, Conversion and Transfer of Assets and Liabilities) are not subject to real estate transfer taxes or land registry fees.
+Share deals or corporate restructuring of real estate companies (eg transfer of assets and liabilities according to the Swiss Federal Act on Merger, Demerger, Conversion and Transfer of Assets and Liabilities) are subject to neither real estate transfer taxes nor land registry fees.
 However, fees are levied by the register of commerce.